Reaster0/script-img-date/README.md

 # script-img-date
-script to set file last modification accordingly to exif data
+this is my personal script to set the file last modification to the exif data for images and video (maybe it can be usefull to someone)
+(it need ffpmeg to be installed to process videos)